Please if your data does not come from an existing platform, avoid using “Terms” and “ISITerms” as variable names.

-Factiva exports work the same: select the first 100 articles, click on the save icon (represented as a floppy disk for the ones old enough to remember what that looks like) and then save the source file using your browser (Menu File, then Save).
+Factiva exports work the same: select the first 100 articles (please restrain your selection to publications only!) click on the save icon (represented as a floppy disk for the ones old enough to remember what that looks like) and then save the source file using your browser (Menu File, then Save).
+When prompted, select the “Full Article format” option.
 Iterate and save as many files as necessary until you have gathered every article.
 Zip your files before uploading them to the Manager.
 The following fields will be available to analyse textual data HeadLine (Title of the article), LeadParagraph and Text (the rest of the content).
 Finally article_fulltext simply concatenates the three parts in a single variable.